phillarmonic/drun/docs/docs/development/contributing.md

 ### Prerequisites

-- Go 1.21 or higher
+- Go 1.26 or higher
 - Git
-- Basic understanding of compilers/interpreters (helpful but not required)
+- Basic understanding of compilers/interpreters (highly encouraged, but not required)

 ### First Steps